tavallaie/adjspecies/README.rst

 adjective/species
 =================

-The ``adjspecies`` Python module generates random names formed from an animal and a descriptor.
+The ``adjspecies3`` Python module generates random names formed from an animal and a descriptor.

 Installation